 Miso is a traditional Japanese spice found in many of their traditional foods.
 If you’ve ever been to a Japanese restaurant, you may have seen their miso soup.
 Not only that, but it is also one of the mainstays of Japanese medicine and is commonly used in macrobiotic cooking as a digestive regulator.

 It is created by fermenting soybean, barley or brown rice with koji.
 Koji is a fungus, and the fermentation process takes anywhere from a few days to a few years to complete.

 Miso soup is famous throughout the world, and it’s very easy to prepare.
 Simply dissolve a tablespoonful of miso in a pot of water filled with seaweed and other ingredients of your choice.
 Miso can also be spread on crackers, used in place of butter or added to marinades and stir-fries for an added dose of flavor.

 Traditional buttermilk, also sometimes called cultured buttermilk, is a fermented drink that is made from the liquid that is left over after churning butter.
 It’s considered one of the top probiotic Indian foods and is also commonly consumed in countries such as Nepal and Pakistan as well.

 Keep in mind that most types of buttermilk found at supermarkets do not contain probiotics.
 Instead, look for varieties that contain live cultures to boost the benefits of your buttermilk.

 15. Water Kefir

-Water kefir is is made by adding kefir grains to sugar water, resulting in a fermented, fizzy beverage that is jam-packed with probiotics.
+Water kefir is is made by adding grains to sugar water, resulting in a fermented, fizzy beverage that is jam-packed with probiotics.

 16. Raw Milk